aierwiki/fewplot/README.md

 # fewplot
-a easy plot way with few arguments
+a easy way to plot with few arguments